selfcustody/krux/docs/getting-started/features/coinjoin.en.md

 - the minimum self-transfer percentage;
 - the maximum value that may be lost.

-The default safety target is 95% self-transfer.
+The `Min self-transfer %` setting defaults to 95.
 That means Krux expects at least 95% of your own input value to return to your own wallet unless you configure a stricter or looser policy.

 ## Ownership Proofs